AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

 - All test cases are written and then examined.
 - Jira will be used as the test management tool.
 - Zephyr squad will be used as a plugin for Jira.
-- Valid test data for creating a new customer is available, including name, address, phone number, and email.
+- The necessary test data for creating a new customer is identified, including name, address, phone number, and email.
-- The necessary equipment and software are installed for testing.

 ## 2.4 Test Implementation